meyersa/CloudSCT/README.md

    node frontend.js
    ```

-   The frontend will display smart city data fetched from Firestore.
+   The frontend will display smart city data fetched from MongoD.

 ### Backend